INTERVIEW: Benjamin Roll, Czech protest leader

 “I’m quite sceptical that [Million Moments] could be the ones to run this,” he says.
 “They are very conciliatory and they are not street fighters.”

 As the Hungarian opposition gears up for elections there in the spring, the success or otherwise of this opposition campaign in Czechia could have regional importance.
+It could build on the success of the Slovak protest movement that forced Prime Minister Robert Fico to resign in March 2018 and helped bring the opposition to power in March 2020, or it could mark another stage in the "democratic backsliding" of Central Europe.

 “I hope it will show it is possible to change things,” Roll says.
 “If [not] it will ‘break’ active citizens in the Czech Republic and perhaps elsewhere.”